maxrantil/.github/SESSION_HANDOVER.md

 **Objective**: Eliminate CVSS 9.0 CRITICAL supply-chain attack vulnerability by pinning third-party GitHub Actions to immutable commit SHAs.

-**Result**: Successfully pinned ludeeus/action-shellcheck from mutable @master reference to commit SHA, validated in test repository, draft PR ready for Doctor Hubert's review.
+**Result**: Successfully pinned ludeeus/action-shellcheck from mutable @master reference to commit SHA, validated in test repository, merged to production, and deployed to all consuming repositories.

 ---